 Alastair Thomas, BSc (Hons), FRICS

 Alastair joined the Board of Orwell Housing Association in March 2012.
-He is Chair of Orwell Homes Limited and also sits on the Remuneration Committee.
+He is Chair of Orwell Homes Board and also sits on the Remuneration Committee.

 Alastair is a Chartered Surveyor and the founder of the Equity Estates Group in 1990 that undertakes commercial and residential property development, investment and asset management, principally in East Anglia and the South East.
 Uniquely the Group also undertakes the delivery of park and ride schemes and to date has designed, planned and delivered over 3,000 spaces for both Essex and Suffolk County Councils, including Ipswich’s first park and ride at Copdock.